 Understanding Kirkland Lake Gold's Unusual Options Activity

-Shares of Kirkland Lake Gold (NYSE:KL) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $41.41.
+Kirkland Lake Gold (NYSE:KL) shares experienced unusual options activity on Friday.
+The stock price moved down to $41.14 following the option alert.

 - Option Type: TRADE